José María de Torrijos y Uriarte

-Jose Maria Torrijos y Uriarte (March 20, 1791 – December 11, 1831), Count of Torrijos, a title granted posthumously by the Queen Governor, also known as General Torrijos, was a Spanish Liberal soldier.
-He fought in the Spanish War of Independence and after the restoration of absolutism by Ferdinand VII in 1814 he participated in the pronouncement of John Van Halen of 1817 that sought to restore the Constitution of 1812, for which he spent two years in prison until he was released after the triumph of the Riego uprising in 1820.
-He returned to fight the French when the Hundred Thousand Sons of Saint Louis invaded Spain to restore the absolute power of Ferdinand VII and when those triumphed ending the liberal triennium exiled to England.
-There he prepared a statement which he himself led, landing on the coast of Málaga from Gibraltar on December 2, 1831, with sixty men accompanying him, but they fell into the trap that had been laid before him by the absolutist authorities and were arrested.
-Nine days later, on December 11, Torrijos and 48 of his fellow survivors were shot without trial on the beach of San Andres de Málaga, a fact that was immortalized by a sonnet of José de Espronceda entitled To the death of Torrijos and his Companions, Enrique Gil y Carrasco's A la memoria del General Torrijos, and by a well-known 1888 painting by Antonio Gisbert.
-"The tragic outcome of his life explains what has happened to history, in all fairness, as a great symbol of the struggle against despotism and tyranny, with the traits of epic nobility and serenity typical of the romantic hero, eternalized in the famous painting by Antonio Gisbert."
+José María Torrijos y Uriarte (20 March 1791 – 11 December 1831), Count of Torrijos, a title granted posthumously by the Queen regent of Spain, also known as General Torrijos, was a Spanish Liberal soldier.
+He fought in the Spanish War of Independence, and after the restoration of absolutism by Ferdinand VII in 1814 he participated in the 1817 pronunciamiento of John Van Halen that sought to restore the Constitution of 1812, for which he spent two years in prison until he was released after the triumph of the Riego uprising in 1820.
+He returned to fight the French when the Hundred Thousand Sons of Saint Louis invaded Spain to restore the absolute power of Ferdinand VII, and when they triumphed, ending the Trienio Liberal, he was exiled to England.
+There he prepared and led an expedition, landing on the coast of Málaga from Gibraltar on 2 December 1831, with sixty men accompanying him.
+However, they fell into the trap that had been laid for them by the absolutist authorities and were arrested.
+Nine days later, on 11 December, Torrijos and 48 of his fellow survivors were shot without trial on the beach of San Andres de Málaga, an event immortalised by a sonnet by José de Espronceda entitled To the death of Torrijos and his Companions, by Enrique Gil y Carrasco's A la memoria del General Torrijos, and by a well-known 1888 painting by Antonio Gisbert.
+"This tragic end to his life explains why he has gone down in history, quite rightly, as a great symbol of the struggle against despotism and tyranny, with the epic nobility and serenity characteristic of the romantic hero, immortalised in the famous painting [by Gisbert]."
 The city of Málaga erected a monument to Torrijos and his companions in the Plaza de la Merced, next to the birthplace of the painter Pablo Picasso.
-Under the monument to Torrijos in the middle of the square are the tombs of 48 of the 49 men shot; One of them, British, was buried in the English cemetery (Málaga).
+Beneath the monument to Torrijos in the middle of the square are the tombs of 48 of the 49 men shot; one of them, British, was buried in the English cemetery of Málaga.

 Biography

 Childhood and youth

-Torrijos was born March 20, 1791, in Madrid to a family of Andalusian bureaucrats in the service of the Monarchy.
-He was the third of four children born to Cristóbal de Torrijos and Chacón, of Seville, and Maria Petronila Uriarte and Borja, in El Puerto de Santa María.
+Torrijos was born on 20 March 1791, in Madrid to a family of Andalusian bureaucrats in the service of the monarchy.
+He was the third of four children born to Cristóbal de Torrijos y Chacón, of Seville, and Maria Petronila Uriarte y Borja, of El Puerto de Santa María.
 His paternal grandfather, Bernardo de Torrijos, was from Málaga, and belonged to the Royal Council and was prosecutor of the Royal Chancery of Granada.
-His father was knight of the Order of Carlos III and valet of the King Carlos IV.
-Thanks to the position he held, Jose Maria served ten years as the King's page.
-He immediately decided on a military career and, at the age of thirteen, he entered the Academy of Engineers where he specialized in engineering.
+His father was knight of the Order of Carlos III and valet of King Carlos IV.
+Thanks to the position he held, José María served for ten years as the king's page.
+He decided on a military career and, at the age of thirteen, he entered the Academy of Engineers where he specialised in engineering.